Groves classification system

 The Groves Classification is a numbering system to enable the shape of any academic gown or hood to be easily described and identified.
 It was devised by Nicholas Groves to establish a common terminology for hoods and gowns to remedy the situation of individual universities using differing terms to describe the same item.
 As such it is used in same manner as an heraldic blazon whereby a textual description enables a coat of arms to be drawn.
 The system was first described in the Burgon Society's annual in 2001 and adopted as standard by robe makers and scholars of academic dress.

 Classes

 The original Groves Classification included a standardization for shapes and patterns of hoods and gowns worn by graduates and undergraduates.
-Further information was given regarding the use of different fabrics and standardization of colors, but the focus was placed on gowns and hoods which are explained further below.
+Further information was given regarding the use of different fabrics and standardization of colours, but the focus was placed on gowns and hoods which are explained further below.

 The Classification undergoes periodic revision as new hood and gown patterns emerge.